 The following assessments will be administered district wide.
 The data reports from each will be used to make data-driven decisions during district, school-based (grade-level), professional learning community, student, parent, and community-based meetings.
 Each report will be kept in data notebooks.
-The focus of each data report is to monitor student growth.
+The focus of each data report is to monitor student growth and proficiency levels.